Continuing Education Unit (CEU) Guidelines Overview

 - knowledge and skill in the methodology and processes required.

-The system provides a uniform method of record-keeping and reporting, and facilitates documentation of individual participation in noncredit educational activities.
-Use of the CEU has been widely adopted by institutions of higher education, accrediting associations, and professional organizations; its use is advised by the Commission on Colleges of the Southern Association of Colleges and Schools.
+The system provides a uniform method of record-keeping and reporting, and facilitates documentation of individual participation in nonacademic credit activities.
+Use of the CEU has been widely adopted by institutions of higher education, accrediting associations, and professional organizations.

-Following are examples of some typical activities for which CEUs may be recorded.
+Following are examples of some typical activities for which CEUs may be granted.

 - continuing education short courses in technical or professional areas (for engineers, lawyers, nurses, teachers, for example)